Florida GOP lawmakers seek to ban abortion after 6 weeks

 “If our wait times stayed the way they are now, they wouldn’t get in before six weeks,” Schickler said.

-People typically don’t realize they are pregnant until at least a week after they miss their first period, by which point they’re already five weeks along due to the way gestational age is calculated, she said.
+People typically don’t realize they are pregnant until at least a week after they miss their first period, by which point they’re already five weeks along because of the way gestational age is calculated, she said.

 For medical emergencies, the legislation stipulates that “two physicians certify in writing that, in reasonable medical judgment, the termination of the pregnancy is necessary to save the pregnant woman’s life or avert a serious risk of substantial and irreversible physical impairment of a major bodily function of the pregnant woman other than a psychological condition.”

-Abortions would also allow abortions if a “fatal fetal abnormality” is detected, and the pregnancy has not progressed to the third trimester.
+Abortions would also be allowed if a “fatal fetal abnormality” is detected, and the pregnancy has not progressed to the third trimester.

+Anyone “who willfully performs, or actively participates in” abortion in violation of the law could be charged with a third-degree felony.

+The six-week ban would take effect 30 days after the state Supreme Court weighs in on whether there is a right to an abortion within the state constitution.
+The court, which has gotten more conservative, is considering an earlier ruling that established the state constitution’s privacy clause protects abortion rights.

 Senate President Kathleen Passidomo signaled her support, saying the legislation “builds on Florida’s strong track record of protecting the most vulnerable, especially the unborn.”
 House Speaker Paul Renner called for defending “the right to life.”